Step-by-Step: Configure DHCP Using Policy-based Assignment

 If none of the matched policies has a free IP address, the server will drop the client packet and log an event.
 If a DHCP client packet does not match any of the policies applicable for the scope, or none of the matched policies for a client packet is associated with an IP address range, the server will lease the client an IP address from the IP address range configured for the scope exclusive of any policy-specific IP address ranges.

 A DHCP client uses the parameter request list field in a DHCP packet to request a list of standard options from the server.
 The option assignment processing for a client is similar to that of IP address assignment.
 The DHCP server evaluates the fields in the client request against each policy applicable for the scope in the processing order specified.
 If the client request matches the conditions of any of the policies applicable for the scope, and its settings include specific options, the server returns these options to the client.
 If multiple policies match the client request, the server returns the sum of the options specified for each of the matched policies.
 The DHCP server sends vendor class options to the client based on the vendor class contained in the DHCP client request.

-This test lab demonstrates new DHCP functionality in Windows Server 2012.
+This test lab demonstrates new DHCP functionality in Windows Server 2012 or Windows Server 2012 R2.
 One server computer and two client computers are used.
 See the following figure.

 One server computer and two client computers are required to complete the test lab.

 The following are required components of the test lab: